capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 For a lot of reasons in Capistrano v2 is wasn't possible to do this, the block was essentially evaluated once and called verbatim on each host.
-This lead to disappointing missing features such as not being able to pull the host list out of Capistrano and examine the roles to do something like controlling chef solo, or similar.
+This lead to disappointing missing features such as not being able to pull the host list out of Capistrano and examine the roles to do something like controlling Chef solo, or similar.

 In Capistrano v3 the `host` object is the same object that is created when a